 Hungary COVID-19 travel restrictions

-Hungary is open for travel.
-Most visitors from UAE can travel to Hungary without restrictions.
-No quarantine is required.
+Hungary has major restrictions for travel.
+Most visitors from Dominica will not be allowed to travel to Hungary.
 Find travel restrictions, quarantine and entry requirements to travel Hungary.

 ✨ Hungary schengen visa tips

 - 90 days within any 180 day period in the Schengen Area